Degenerate Addition Formulas of the KP Hierarchy and Applications: KP hierarchy and addition formula for tau function

-Our main aim is to get the formula for $\displaystyle \tau(t-\sum_{j=1}^n[\alpha_j])$.
-To this end we should set $\beta_j=0$ for all $j$ in (\ref{addition}).
-Notice here that the right hand side of (\ref{addition}) contains a term $\prod_{i<j}\beta_{ji}$ in the denominator.
-So we consider the limit $\beta_1,...,\beta_n \to 0$.
-To take the limit we need to take derivatives with respect to $\beta_i$.
+Our main aim is to get the formula for $ \tau\bigl(t-\sum_{j=1}^n[\alpha_j]\bigr)$.
+To this end, we should set $\beta_j=0$ for all $j$ in~\eqref{addition}.
+Notice here that the right-hand side of~\eqref{addition} contains a~term $\prod_{i<j}\beta_{ji}$ in the denominator.
+So we consider the limit $\beta_1,\dots ,\beta_n \to 0$.
+To take the limit, we need to take derivatives with respect to $\beta_i$.
 If we expand $\tau(t+[\beta_i]-[\alpha_j])$ in $\beta_i$, its coefficients contain derivatives of $\tau(t)$ in all $t_j$.
-However we can prove that the final result contains dervatives with respect to only the variable $x$ ($=t_1$).
-The result is described in the following theorem which, together with Theorem \ref{main-th-2} and Theorem \ref{main-th-3}, constitute main results of this paper.
+However, we can prove that the final result contains derivatives with respect to only the variable $x$ ($=t_1$).
+The result is described in the following theorem which, together with Theorems~\ref{main-th-2} and~\ref{main-th-3}, constitute main results of this paper.